-Fig. 46: Sawing channels for flat ductwork, dimensions in millimetres
+Fig. 45: Sawing channels for flat ductwork or flexible pipes, dimensions in millimetres

-- ▶ Observe the following recommendations when using flexible pipes to avoid unnecessary pressure losses in the pipes. - Always connect two flexible pipes to the flexible pipe connection. - As far as possible, use flexible pipes with a diameter of 75 mm. - The total length of each flexible pipe should not exceed 10 m. - Minimise the number of bends in the flexible pipes. - Run the two flexible pipes of a flexible pipe connection in parallel to one another.
+- ▶ Observe the following recommendations when using flexible pipes to avoid unnecessary pressure losses in the pipes. - Always connect two flexible pipes to the flexible pipe connection. - The total length of each flexible pipe should not exceed 10 m. - Minimise the number of bends in the flexible pipes. - Run the two flexible pipes of a flexible pipe connection in parallel to one another.
 The minimum distance between the flexible pipes must not be less than 3 x the pipe diameter.